 Without a doubt, "Chroma keying" is one of the most exciting video editing tricks available today.
 If you've ever heard people mention the term "green screen" it's the same thing.
 What the chroma key technique allows editors to do is pick a single color from the spectrum and remove it completely from their screen.
 Green is often the color that editors choose to isolate and remove because the subjects of most chroma key video sequences are human, and green is not a color that naturally occurs in the human complexion.

 Videographers will often film their subjects in front of a green backdrop with a plan to replace the green color with a different image of their choosing.
 The subject in the foreground remains the same, while what is seen behind them can change dramatically; often providing cool - seemingly impossible effects!
 Both blue and green backgrounds make it possible to work with this effect.

-First you'll need to decide what to use as your visual source while Live webcasting.
-A still frame image, prerecorded video, or your webcam feed are all possible with AlterCam; just make sure that the background of your source media is either green or blue (more on that later).
+First, you'll need to decide what to use as your visual source during Live webcasting.
+A still frame image, prerecorded video, or your webcam feed are all possible with AlterCam; make sure that the background of your source media is either green or blue (more on that later).
 For demonstration purposes, let's use a still frame image featuring a subject that's sitting in front of a green backdrop.

 With a source file selected, you're ready to begin the process of replacing the green background with something new.
 This can be a color, an image or a pre-recorded video.